vlandham/captain_z/out/captain_z.md

 If she stayed in the cave, the treasure would be lost, and maybe worse.
 She decided to try her luck out of the cave.
 Perhaps there was a way down.

-She turned to the little window and before any of the other pirates could grab her she was out on a ledge outside the cave.
+She turned to the little window and before any of the other pirates could grab her she was through it and out on a ledge outside the cave.
 The wind was blowing hard and there were just a few spots in the rocks to hold on to.

 Captain Z looked down to see the ocean crashing into the rocks below.
-Those rocks looked big and sharp, even from up there.
-One slip, and she was a goner.
-Perhaps this wasn't such a good idea, she thought to herself.
+Those rocks looked big and sharp, even from high up where she was.
+One slip, and she was a goner. _Perhaps this wasn't such a good idea,_ she thought to herself.

 She tried to shimmy away from the window to the cave, but didn't get far.
 The ledge stopped short a little ways past the hole.
-There didn't seem like there was any other place to put her feet.
+There didn't seem to be any other place to put her feet.
 She was stuck.

-Captain Spears and Hissy ducked into the cave last after his crew.
+Captain Spears and Hissy ducked into the cave last after his crew finished coming through.
 He saw Captain Zephyr's legs as she went through the hole.

 His eyes went from cool confidence to wild panic, all in one second.